 Immigration Minister François Bonnardel has been tasked with the implementation.
 Quebec promised that specific regulations are expected within 30 days — meaning by early June 2026.

-Three things were not announced:
+Three things were not announced at the time:

 - No reopening date.
 Just "in the coming months."
+(Now confirmed: July 2, 2026.)

 - No quota carve-out.
 PEQ admissions will count against Quebec's overall 45,000-person annual immigration cap — which is already being filled by the PSTQ (Programme de sélection des travailleurs qualifiés) and other streams.
+(Confirmed: no separate Phase 1 cap, but provincial ceiling applies.)

 That last point matters.
 Quebec isn't expanding immigration.
 It's redistributing it.